ome/omero-cli-transfer/README.md

     - a "comment" column if any Image has a `CommentAnnotation`;
     - a column per key in a `MapAnnotation` inside the pack, with an empty value for all images but the ones with a `MapAnnotation` with that key; for those images, it has the value for that annotation;
     - a final `original_omero_ids` column listing all OMERO IDs associated to that file in the origin server: for images, that is all `Image` IDs that use that file, and for file annotations that is all `Image` IDs that had that `FileAnnotation` attached to them.

+### RO-Crate export format

+- This requires an optional dependency on `ro-crate-py` that can be installed with `pip install omero-cli-transfer[rocrate]`.
+- Largely due to library limitations, current exports create a flat structure inside a zip file.
+For each image, `name` and `mimetype` are recorded.
+A `ro-crate-metadata.json` is added to the zip file.